 Taking good care of your teeth after a deep cleaning treatment helps your gums heal by reducing the common triggers of pain and sensitivity.
 Wait at least a day before flossing, and brush your teeth carefully with a soft-bristled toothbrush while your gums are still sore.
-Use a toothpaste for sensitive teeth to help treat and prevent tooth sensitivity, and avoid eating foods or drinking liquids that set off your sensitivity.
-If your teeth are sensitive three or four weeks after treatment, or you have other concerns, contact your dentist for a follow-up visit.
+Use toothpaste for sensitive teeth to help treat and prevent tooth sensitivity, and avoid eating foods or drinking liquids that set off your sensitivity.
+If your teeth are sensitive three or four weeks after treatment or you have other concerns, contact your dentist for a follow-up visit.
 He or she can check that your gums are healing well.